alex-toy/alex-toy/README.md

 - 👋 Hi, I’m @alex-toy
 - 👀 I’m interested in Artificial Intelligence, NLP, Computer Vision, Data Science, Business Intelligence, Big Data, Robotics...
-- 🌱 I’m currently learning data engineering (Spark, Redshift, Airflow...)
+- 🌱 I’m currently Cloud developper skills with azure (Azure web app...)
 - 💞️ I’m looking to collaborate on start ups and new businesses, with innovative and cutting-edge technologies
 - 📫 How to reach me : alexei.80@hotmail.fr